datanav/docs/configuration.rst

    * - ``timestamp``
      - String
-     - Defines a name of a property (column) that is added to each entity, containg a timestamp in utz.
+     - Defines a name of a property (column) that is added to each entity, containg a timestamp in UTC.
-       If the corresponding column exist in the target table, the value will be writen to that column.
+       If the corresponding column exist in the target table, the value will be written to that column.
-     - ``sesam-timestamp`
+     - ``sesam-timestamp``
      -

    * - ``batch_size``